 Do they do injectables full-time, or are they a (facial) plastic surgeon?
 When it comes to my face, I do not want to f*ck around.
 You think it’s bad when you get a haircut you don’t like?
 That’s nothing compared to getting bad botox or filler haha.
 At least that’s what I would imagine.
 But, seriously.
 I would look for someone in your area that either does injectables full-time and/or is a (facial) plastic surgeon.
 Even if a surgeon isn’t injecting everyday, they will still have more of an extensive knowledge when it comes to the face.

 Are they a RN, NP, PA, or physician?
 To my point above, I would also look for someone that has one of these credentials if they are injecting you.

 What is their price point?
 This is not the place to try and save money.
 I repeat.
 Injectables are not the place to try and save money lol.
 This is not the time to get a Groupon (does that still exist btw? lol), or look for the “best deal.”
 If a place is cheaper than the average in your area there is probably a reason why!

 How does your injector look?
 This is kind of like when you go to a hairdresser and you see their hair, or you are looking for an interior stylist and you see their home.
 What does it look like?
 I mean, as much as I love me some Lisa Rinna, if I rolled up to get my lips done and my injector looked like that, my first thought would be–is that what MY lips are going to look like?!
 I want an injector that looks “fresh” but still natural and not overdone.

 Alright guys, I think that is about it!
 Let me know if there is anything else you consider when looking for an injector!
-Also, the surgeon who recently did my botox and lips is in between practices but I’ll keep you posted when she’s available.
-I’ve also been to Finn Plastic Surgery recently for another treatment, and while I haven’t gotten any injectables from them yet, I would 100% trust them!
+Also, I see Dr. Tyler (Elkins-Williams) at Finn Plastic Surgery for all my injectables and would absolutely recommend him!